Can you get piercings while pregnant?

 It is recommended to avoid getting a new piercing if you are planning to get pregnant within the next year.

-In addition, the pressure of labor can cause tearing of pierced sites or snagging.
-Hence, although fully healed piercing doesn’t carry infection risks, it is recommended to remove body jewelry before labor for comfort and ease.
+Fully healed piercing doesn’t carry infection risks, but it is still recommended to remove body jewelry before labor for comfort and ease.

 Risks of new piercings during pregnancy: